UKCloud/documentation/articles/vmware/vmw-how-install-openvpn.md

 4. Restart the OpenVPN service for the change to take effect:

-        # service restart openvpnas
+    `# systemctl restart openvpnas.service`

 ## More help

-If you have any issues regarding the updating or support of Microsoft Server, contact the UKCloud support team by raising a Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.
+If you have any issues regarding the updating or support of OpenVPN, contact the UKCloud support team by raising a Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.

 ## Feedback